martmichals/martmichals.github.io/_projects/reconnaissance_aircraft.md

 In my senior year of high school, I was a mentee in Northrop Grumman's HIP program.
 In this second and final year of the program, I submitted a project proposal for an low-cost reconnaissance aircraft, able to snap pictures and fly autonomously (stretch goal).
-In the end, I built the aircraft, assembled sensors and boards, and developed a GUI to display sensor data.
+In the end, I built the aircraft, created a system of sensors and controllers, and developed a GUI to display streamed sensor data.

 ## Aircraft Build